Aggression in men. Social roles or evolutionary roots? Men are also, in 70 percent of cases, the victims of homicides.

 It carries signals along and between nerves - a neurotransmitter.
 It is mainly found in the brain, bowels and blood platelets.
-Serotonin is thought to be especially active in constricting smooth muscles, transmitting impulses between nerve cells, regulating cyclic body processes and contributing to wellbeing and happiness.1.
+Serotonin is thought to be especially active in constricting smooth muscles, transmitting impulses between nerve cells, regulating cyclic body processes and contributing to wellbeing and happiness.1 Serotonin is regarded by some researchers as a chemical that is responsible for maintaining mood balance, and that a deficit of serotonin leads to depression.
 Anti-social behaviour growing, says official survey.
 The second most common issue was gangs hanging around in the street, which 11 per cent agreed was a problem.

 Olds’program of nurse home visiting (Kitzman et al., 2010) has also been shown to result in long-lasting outcome improvements in a variety of domains, including behavior problems.
-Reducing SES differences with respect to child behavior.
 1 s2.0 S0272735814001652 main.
 What is Grey Matter?
 By Sally Robertson, BSc The central nervous system is made up of two types of tissue: the grey matter and the white matter.

 The grey matter is mainly composed of neuronal cell bodies and unmyelinated axons.
 Axons are the processes that extend from neuronal cell bodies, carrying signals between those bodies.
 In the grey matter, these axons are mainly unmyelinated, meaning they are not covered by a whitish-colored, fatty protein called myelin.
 The grey matter serves to process information in the brain.
 Antisocial Behavior: Its Causes and Prevention Within Our Schools.
 Abstract Antisocial behavior among youth is a major national concern; and about one out of every three students drop-out of school.

 Boys seem to have more behavioural problems than girls, and this difference appears in early childhood.
 The results come from the latest round of data released from the Longitudinal Study of Australian Children (LSAC), Australia’s first nationally representative long-term study of child development involving almost 10,000 children from birth to nine years of age.
 But before we delve into the findings, there are a few important points to remember when examining the differences between boys and girls.
+First, the findings are based on caregivers (usually mothers) completing behaviour report forms.
 Antisocial Personality Disorder.
 Antisocial personality disorder is best understood within the context of the broader category of personality disorders.